skmin-lab/unixmd/docs/source/objects/mqc_qed/shxf.rst

-DISH-XF
+SHXF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Decoherence induced surface hopping based on exact factorization (DISH-XF) :cite:`Ha2018,Lee2024` method is included in PyUNIxMD package.
+Surface hopping based on exact factorization (SHXF) :cite:`Ha2018,Lee2024` method is included in PyUNIxMD package.
-Electronic equation of motion in DISH-XF contains "decoherence term" which is derived from exact factorization, in addition to Eherenfest term, i.e.
+Electronic equation of motion in SHXF contains "decoherence term" which is derived from exact factorization, in addition to Eherenfest term, i.e.

 .. math::